microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 1. Enter the **Description**:

       ```text
-      Zava Inventory MCP
+      MCP server that provides tools for managing Zava's product inventory, store locations, and stock operations across multiple retail locations.
       ```

 1. Enter the **Server URL**.
 This should be the URL you opened earlier during the devtunnel steps without the *https://* in front of it and with the */mcp* behind it.
-For example: *x.devtunnels.ms/mcp*.
+For example: *x-3000.x.devtunnels.ms/mcp*.
 1. For *Authentication*, select **API key**
 1. Leave the *type* on *Header* and for *Header name* add the following value: